dotnet/arcade/Repro Environment/ReproTool Documentation.md

 - [1649](https://github.com/dotnet/core-eng/issues/1649) Jenkins is still running on windows after creating a snapshot and a VM.
 - [1487](https://github.com/dotnet/core-eng/issues/1487) Delete a VM in Mission Control sometimes reports error.
 - [1694](https://github.com/dotnet/core-eng/issues/1694) Reconsider the user experience when clicking Repro in Jenkins.
+- [2006](https://github.com/dotnet/core-eng/issues/2006) Password for some linux machines is not working.

 The complete list of issues in the baklog is located in the [Dev Test Failure Repro V2](https://github.com/dotnet/core-eng/issues/1988) Epic.